 Construction got underway in 1996, including building the animal holding structures and excavation of the land in order to make the savanna and other animal habitats.

-The park was to be different from your classic theme park and have fewer traditional attractions, and include many animal exhibits.
+The park was to be different from your classic theme park.
+It would have fewer traditional attractions and include many animal exhibits.
 The themed lands of Africa and Asia were chosen for the park as well as a land of mythical creatures (more on that later).

 Disney’s Animal Kingdom opened on Earth Day, April 22, 1998.